It's widely believed that the key to having a happy and healthy life is "Moderation."

 - Excessive Fear can damage the kidneys

-Too much greed to make more money or a lack of desire to work and build a reasonable wealth can both lower the quality of life.
-There are many other examples you may add to this list based on your personal experience or the stories you've seen or heard in your life.
+Too much greed to make more money or a lack of desire to work and build good wealth can lower the quality of life.
+You may add many other examples to this list based on your personal experience or the stories you've seen or heard in your life.

-Follow the moderation rule and enjoy the life with your family.
+Follow the moderation rule and enjoy life with your family.

-Hooman Jamshidi Founder @Dur1 Health Registered massage therapist (RMT), Certified personal trainer, Student Acupuncturist
+Hooman Jamshidi Founder @Dur1 Health Registered massage therapist (RMT), Certified personal trainer, Student Acupuncturist, Human anatomy instructor.